Zeta Global’s IPO filing uncovers modest growth, strong adjusted profitability – TechCrunch

 Welcome back to the working week.
 Are you ready to get our hands a little dirty this morning?

 Good.
-We have an IPO to catch up on, one I should have kept with in the past few weeks.
+We have an IPO to catch up on, one I should have kept up with in the past few weeks.
 Regardless, today we’re looking at Zeta Global’s latest IPO filing ahead of its eventual pricing.

 The Exchange explores startups, markets and money.